davidrtorres/Model-4-Brooklyn-Real-Estate-Investment/README.md

 6. From the SARIMA able to make predictions from test set and with RMSE evaluate how the model performed.

 ## **Business Problem**
-The investment firm has asked to provide an analysis and recommendations regarding the top 5 zipcodes in Brooklyn to investment in.
+The investment firm has asked to provide an analysis and recommendations regarding the top 5 zipcodes in Brooklyn with the highest Return on Investment.

 ## **Recommendations**
+Zipcodes w/predicted Top 5 ROIs:
+11223 (63%)
+11210 (59%)
+11230 (46%)
+11224 (45%)
+11233 (42%)